Working Loose presents

 Opening Reception: Saturday, October 18th 5pm - 7pm

-In an age increasingly mediated by screens and fleeting digital imagery, Chewed Paper urges us to slow down and get our hands dirty.
+Papier-mâché, quite literally “chewed paper,” holds a unique place in the artistic lineage of humanity.
+Its accessibility belies its power: scraps and refuse become vessels of imagination, protest, play and use.
 It speaks to the necessity of physical making in a chaotic world.
-The labor of layering, molding, and drying becomes a quiet act of resistance against the ephemeral.
-It reminds us that craft is not just heritage—it is presence, play, and persistence.
-It’s a call back to the kind of creativity that doesn’t require a Wi-Fi signal—just a pile of old newsprint, some flour paste, and a good dose of ingenuity.
+The labor of layering, molding and drying becomes a quiet act of resistance against the ephemeral.
+It’s a call back to the kind of creativity that doesn’t require a Wi-Fi signal—just a pile of old newsprint, some paste and a good dose of artistic ingenuity.

+In an age increasingly mediated by screens and fleeting digital imagery, Chewed Paper urges us to slow down and get our hands dirty.
 This show invites viewers to reconsider paper not as something to be thrown away, but as something to be chewed on—reworked, reshaped, and reimagined into something new.